 Valentine M&Ms (The pink and red M&Ms)

-The key is to have the Rolos/Hershey’s Kisses start to soften, but not soften all the way through.
+The key is to have the Rolos/Hershey’s Kisses start to soften, but not melt all the way through!

 Set the prepared 3 ingredient Valentine treats aside to cool.